Best graphics cards in 2024: the GPUs I recommend for every budget

 While AMD's best graphics card is the top-end RX 7900 XTX, its lower-spec models are great value for money.
 The best $350 to $500 graphics card is the RX 7800 XT and in the $250 to $350 range, the RX 6700 XT is by far the best card you can get.
 When it comes to saving as much as you can but still getting good performance, the best budget graphics card is AMD's Radeon RX 7600.

-It's worth noting that we are rapidly approaching the expected launch window for the next generation of graphics cards, those being Nvidia's Blackwell 50-series GPUs and AMD's RDNA 4 GPUs.
-That being said, it'll be a while before any of these hit the shelves, and everything in the top spots in this guide remains a great pick for your next graphics card purchase both now and in the future.
+It's worth noting that the start of the next generation of GPUs has already begun, with Intel launching its Battlemage-powered B-series of Arc graphics cards.
+And it won't long before we'll see Nvidia's Blackwell 50-series GPUs and AMD's RDNA 4 GPUs too.
+That being said, it'll be a little while before most of these hit the shelves, and everything in the top spots in this guide remains a great pick for your next graphics card purchase both now and in the future.
 Below I've listed the most relevant GPUs you can buy today, all in order of gaming performance, so you can make the most informed choice.

 Jacob has loads of experience with the latest and greatest graphics cards, reviewing many generations of Nvidia and AMD GPU over the years.
 He's au fait with the latest architectures, and makes sure to rotate through the latest cards from all three major manufacturers to get first-hand experience of what they're like to game with.
 Not just of their performance, but also which offer the most useful features and have the most reliable drivers.